linroger/FinanceCompendium/VIII. Portfolio Management/Theory/Lecture NOTES Asset Management.md

 Prosperity growth is the raw material for asset management.
 Figure 2.1 shows the relative distribution of wealth worldwide in the last 2000 years.

 In the period up to 1500, the distribution of wealth was stable and proportional to the population but not to the distribution within a population.
 This reflects the small global productivity differences.
 This changed radically as Europe and then North America ruled the rest of the world.
 Globalization and the end of colonialism, in which the economic differences between countries are shrinking, are changing the distribution of GDP towards the time of the Roman Empire.
-In absolute terms, it took 400 years to double global GDP from  $1 trillion to$ 2 trillion (1500-1900), but it only took 30 years from 1960-1990 to triple global wealth.
+In absolute terms, it took 400 years to double global GDP from  \$1 trillion to\$ 2 trillion (1500-1900), but it only took 30 years from 1960-1990 to triple global wealth.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-06/2b692f90-c24f-4261-a355-510960e02c89/49236dd7d8012190087f535a1f4d21582d9516fe4d2d200dd49630b467042d71.jpg)
 Figure 2.1: The size of the area indicates the proportion of global GDP produced in that area during the years concerned.
 GDP is measured in USD to offset purchasing power parity.
 In each chart, the total assets are displayed in USD.
 1 AD means the year 1 anno Domini in the Julian calendar (worldmapper.org).